awsdocs/amazon-dynamodb-developer-guide/doc_source/transaction-example.md

 ## Making an Order<a name="transaction-example-write-order"></a>

 The following code snippets illustrate how to use DynamoDB transactions to coordinate the multiple steps that are required to create and process an order\.
-Using a single all\-or\-nothing operation ensures that if any part of the transaction fails, no actions in the transaction are executed and no changes are made\.
+Using a single all\-or\-nothing operation ensures that if any part of the transaction fails, no actions in the transaction are run and no changes are made\.

 In this example, you set up an order from a customer whose `customerId` is `09e8e9c8-ec48`\.
-You then execute it as a single transaction using the following simple order\-processing workflow:
+You then run it as a single transaction using the following simple order\-processing workflow:

 1. Determine that the customer ID is valid\.